-Initiatives of Change (IofC) is an association of people guided and inspired by shared ideals and values as expressed in Rukunegara and carried forward by people of different belief who seek inner inspiration for individual and common action.
+Initiatives of Change (IofC) is an association of people guided and inspired by shared ideals and values as expressed in Rukunegara and carried forward by people of different beliefs who seek inner inspiration for individual and common action.

-Vision: a world transformed-through a change in attitude, discipline and purpose.
+Vision: a world transformed through a change in attitude, discipline and purpose.

 Mankind as a whole has some common yearnings as well as some common failings.
 MRA/IofC stands for two basic principles:

 One, you cannot build a better world without a change in people; Two, we must start with ourselves, heeding our conscience and moral standards before advocating change in others

 This is an attempt by people to search for “What is right” in every situation rather than “Who is right” on basis of enlightenment conscience or the “Inner Voice”.

 MRA/IofC says: “Change starts within oneself“.
 Personal change is an important foundation for social, economic or cultural change.

 Silence and focus becomes the source of inner development.
 The discipline of taking time to listen to the deepest stirrings of one’s conscience or as Mahatma Gandhi called it “the inner voice” gives fresh insights leading to connection, correction and direction in our lives.

 The formula is simple: Listen honestly, write the thoughts down and act on these.
 New opportunities stare out of his window as we act on our thoughts.